Lit-o/BASE/React.md

 ```

 #### React reconciliation algorithm
 The process by which React efficiently updates(re-renders) the UI in response to changes in a component's state or props.
-This process leverages a Virtual DOM or React VDOM (vs NATIVE DOM which is heavy and slow) to minimize direct manipulation of the actual DOM, which is a costly operation.</br>
+This process leverages a Virtual DOM or React VDOM (vs NATIVE DOM which is heavy and slow) to minimize direct manipulation of the actual DOM, which is a costly operation.<br>

 #### JSX
-(JS into html)  </br>
+(JS into html)  <br>

 #### React elem
 ```